NEjim2001/PokeStrat-Builder/README.md

 Check out the website!: [Pokestrat Team Builder](https://www.pokestratbuilder.com)

-If you plan on cleaning the code but have already listed the project on your resume, you can indicate ongoing improvements by adding a note about the current or upcoming code cleanup efforts.
-Here’s how you could signify that in your project description:

 ## Overview

 Pokestrat offers a various set of tools for building and analyzing Pokémon teams: